-In addition to prescribing rules for determining the amount of interest and other expenses attributable to the transaction, it will be necessary to determine the scope of the transaction and, hence, the amount of income (and related expenses) that should be taken into account.214 Notice 98-5 presented a window into some of the issues that would need to be addressed in this regard, such as the treatment of various financial contracts (e.g., swaps),215 but did not provide useful guidance as to how to resolve the difficult scope delineation questions that might arise.216 Similarly, the treatment of various types of base and timing differences between U.S. and foreign tax law concepts of income would need to be addressed.
+account.195 Notice 98-5 presented a window into some of the issues that would need to be addressed in this regard, such as the treatment of various financial contracts (e.g., swaps),196 but did not provide useful guidance as to how to resolve the difficult scope delineation questions that might arise.197 Similarly, the treatment of various types of base and timing differences between U.S. and foreign tax law concepts of income would need to be addressed.

-More fundamentally, as previously noted, an approach that tags certain transactions that involve cross-crediting as "bad" transactions is at a basic level inconsistent with the Code Sec.
-904 limitation, which permits cross-crediting within broad baskets.
-The rationale behind the Code Sec.
-904 limitation's basket approach is, very generally, that some level of crosscrediting is acceptable as a tax policy matter because of the integrated nature of U.S. multinational operations abroad, and therefore cross-crediting should not be objectionable as long as it is within prescribed baskets that separate active business income from other categories of income (that are potentially more mobile and manipulable).217 Putting aside the broader policy questions discussed in Part VI.B above-including, of particular relevance, the policy considerations relating to the interplay between the foreign tax credit and the commercial imperative of highly leveraged investments in financial assets by financial institutions (and the practical implementation challenges with respect thereto)218-if a decision is made to test separately some or all transactions that involve cross-crediting, consideration needs to be given to whether the distinction between "good" and "bad" transactions will be made solely on the basis of the relative or absolute amount of cross-crediting that is taking place (and if so, how and where to quantify the tipping point), or whether other criteria-including whether the transaction involves a duplicate benefits FTC arbitrage structure altogether-should also play a role.
+More fundamentally, as previously noted, an approach that tags certain transactions that involve cross-crediting as "bad" transactions is at a basic level inconsistent with the section 904 limitation, which permits cross-crediting within broad baskets.
+The rationale behind the section 904 limitation's basket approach is, very generally, that some level of cross-crediting is acceptable as a tax policy matter because of the integrated nature of U.S. multinational operations abroad, and therefore cross-crediting should not be objectionable as long as it is within prescribed baskets that separate active business income from other categories of income (that are potentially more mobile and manipulable).198 Putting aside the broader policy questions discussed in Part VI.B above, if a decision is made to separately test some or all transactions that involve cross-crediting, consideration needs to be given to whether the distinction between "good" and "bad" transactions will be made solely on the basis of the relative or absolute amount of cross-crediting that is taking place (and if so, how and where to